Blog

 Here is the slightly smoother 1.4G.
 I have tried to show a similar subject to background / lighting situation here.
 You can see that the 1.4G has smoother backgrounds, generally speaking.
 It does have a nice focus transition too.
 Closer up, the 1.4G has smoother, more modern style bokeh.

-All the nikon 50’s (and mostly all fast lenses), produce a bit of cats eye bokeh, especially with close up subjects to varying degrees.
-I quite like the overall look most of the 1.4G lens for pictures such as these.
-I will add some more low light ambient shots like this later when I have time to dig through the archive more:
+As previously mentioned, all of the nikon 50’s (and mostly all fast lenses on the old mounts), produce a bit of cats eye bokeh, especially with close up subjects to varying degrees.
+This is due to mechanical vignetting at the mount diameter.
+I quite like the overall look most of the 1.4G lens for pictures such as these:

 Which Lens?

 The 50mm 1.4D is more expensive still.
 Not always a great choice at night, as it produces smearing over light sources and has the most chromatic aberration of the three, but of course it can be stopped down slightly to massively improve this.
 During the day, it produces nice painterly pictures, but has very low contrast effect wide open (again, this effect is easily cleaned up by f/2).
 This lens has by far the most chromatic aberration of the three.
-In certain circumstance it can be tough to correct because it can cause very thick purple transitions at backlit focal planes on the subject in certain situations.
+In certain circumstance it can be a little tougher to correct because it can cause slightly thicker than normal purple transitions at backlit focal planes on the subject in certain situations.
 It has a good 3D look to the files.
-Stopping down causes stop sign bokeh, and there is zero weather sealing.
+Stopping down causes stop sign bokeh because the lens has 7 aperture blades, so the diaphram is not as rounded, however this gives as I have shown, much nicer and more prounonced sunstars.
+Like the 1.8D there is zero weather sealing.
 I like it’s overall look despite these optical flaws / characteristics.
+Like the 1.8D, the 1.4D lens has no manual focus override switch, so in order to do this you have to switch it on the body.
+This isn’t really a big deal and I never really use this function on DSLRs which focus the lens easily anyway, both fast and accurately.
+The 1.4D is a small lens (the in between of the three) and takes 52mm filters which do not rotate, the same as the 1.8D.

-Whichever you choose, I stress that these lenses are great for people and stuff / things.
-They are quite characterful, not perfect optically, however produce beautiful, sometimes painterly results.
+Whichever you choose, (or if you decide to add multiple 50’s) I stress that these lenses are great for people and stuff / things.
+They are quite characterful, not perfect optically, however can produce beautiful, painterly results.
 The most important thing I consider is the overall render of a lens of this type.
 Do I like the type of picture it provides?
 Your milage is going to vary on this, and you may find that neither three are right for you.
 This said, I wanted to touch on some of the differences between them here.
 This is clearly not a scientific test, but my thoughts of what I have seen with using these three over many years.
+I did not include the 50mm 1.8G Nikkor that came out after the 1.4G, because I have never shot with it.
+From what I have seen from reviewing hundreds of images, it is ever so slightly sharper wide open than all of the others, however IMO has the worst bokeh.
+This, of course is subjective.
+Because it has quite a lot of distortion, the worst bokeh, and it is a 1.8, it doesn’t fit for me, and I am happy with the three that I own and use in this article.

 *For Astrophotography work (as shown above, a single tracked frame from a huge mosaic image - see my astro landscape gallery), although I wouldn’t tell anyone to go and buy these lenses specifically, especially for wide open work (they are not well corrected for the task), the irony is I regularly use the 50mm 1.4G at 2.8-3.5 on a star tracker, with acceptable results.
 I am considering what to buy in the future to allow me to shoot around f/1.8-2.5, at night.
 It is important to note, that all three of these Nikon 50’s have severe astigmatism if shot wide open at night.
 This will make the stars in the corners look like little seagulls, rather than points of light.
 This affect takes a few stops to dissipate, which is why you don’t see it on the above image, shot at f/3.5.